microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 }
 ```

-This odd-looking pattern is actually a commonplace.
+This odd-looking pattern is actually commonplace.
-The `i` in the parameter actually shadows the `i` declared in the `for` loop, but since we named it the same, we didn't have to modify the loop body too much.
+The `i` in the parameter list actually shadows the `i` declared in the `for` loop, but since we named it the same, we didn't have to modify the loop body too much.

 # `let` declarations